PVOBrien/reading-notes/401-reading-11.md

 - ModeAndView potato = new ModelAndView(String message)
 - @ModelAttribute(String message) - this is via Java Annotation

-which adds the addtribute to the model and is available in Thymeleaf views, acessible by syntac __${attributeName}__.
+which adds the addribute to the model and is available in Thymeleaf views, acessible by syntac __${attributeName}__.
 Which, it notes, is a "Spring EL" aka Spring Expression Language expression that will allow for querying and "manipulating an object graph at runtime" (?).

 2. Request parameters